AndyCodesAThing/Minecraft-Furigana-Editor/readme.md

 it should work with any furigana Resource pack.
 You are able to adjust the percentage of kanji without furigana.

+# Usage
+when runing for the first time just follow the messages you see. if you need to, you can change the paths latter in the settings tab. after that, just enter a Number into the feild and hit run.

+once you are in mincraft, if you have it save into the resource pack folder. then all you have to do is
+1. activate the resource pack
+2. set your language to 日本語 Furigana Scrambler

+then that should be it.

+once you have all that setup, you are now able randomise the Furigana while Minecraft is running just follow these steps
+1. hit the run button
+2. in Minecraft press "F3 + T" to reload the Resource Pack

 # some info about the minecraft language files
 Minecarft stores its language files in ".minecraft/assets/objects/". the index file tells you what file it is. the indexes are stored in ".minecraft/assets/indexes/" you will have files that look like "##.json" such as "24.json"
 - there is no way of telling what version these are meant for, so the program just tries to get the latest version